Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Preliminary concepts and known results

-\item[$(jj)$] the orbit starting at $q$ and following the vector field $X$ spends a time $t_0>0$ $($resp. $t_0<0)$ to reach $p.$ \end{itemize} So, through $p$ and $q$ a sliding loop $\G$ is easily characterized.
-We call $\G$ a {\bf sliding Shilnikov orbit} $($see Figure \ref{slidingshil}$).$ \end{definition}
+\item[$(ii)$] the orbit starting at $q$ and following the vector field $X$ spends a time $t_0>0$ $($resp. $t_0<0)$ to reach $p.$ \end{itemize} Thus, through $p$ and $q$ a sliding loop $\G$ is easily characterized.
+We call $\G$ a {\bf sliding Shilnikov orbit} $($see Fig. \ref{slidingshil}$).$ \end{definition}

+Chaotic behavior of a dynamical system is usually understood as the existence of an invariant set for which the dynamics is transitive, sensitivity to initial conditions, and have dense periodic points (see, for instance, \cite{Devaney86,Meiss07,Wiggins90}).
+In this way, let us consider the following definitions.